-Grandparents do have visitation rights in California.
-With changing family dynamics where grandparents are taking an increasingly active role in the raising of grandchildren, California law has evolved right along with the changing cultural landscape.
-This is a recognition that contact and communication between grandparents and grandchildren is also beneficial to the child, and at times this frequent and close contact if in the child’s best interest.
+Grandparents have visitation rights in California.
+With changing family dynamics where grandparents are taking an increasingly active role in raising grandchildren, California law has evolved right along with the changing cultural landscape.
+This is a recognition that contact and communication between grandparents and grandchildren is beneficial to the child and at times this frequent and close contact is in the child’s best interest.

 Not Just For Grandparents

 Such recognized visitation rights extend not only to grandparents, but also to other relatives and non-parents, including foster parents, stepparents, or caregivers.